drakkan/sftpgo/docs/account.md

 - `gcs_automatic_credentials`, integer.
 Set to 1 to use Application Default Credentials strategy or set to 0 to use explicit credentials via `gcs_credentials`
 - `gcs_storage_class`
 - `gcs_key_prefix`, allows to restrict access to the folder identified by this prefix and its contents
+- `az_container`, Azure Blob Storage container
+- `az_account_name`, Azure account name. leave blank to use SAS URL
+- `az_account_key`, Azure account key. leave blank to use SAS URL.
+If provided it is stored encrypted (AES-256-GCM)
+- `az_sas_url`, Azure shared access signature URL
+- `az_endpoint`, Default is "blob.core.windows.net".
+If you use the emulator the endpoint must include the protocol, for example "http://127.0.0.1:10000"
+- `az_upload_part_size`, the buffer size for multipart uploads (MB).
+Zero means the default (4 MB)
+- `az_upload_concurrency`,  how many parts are uploaded in parallel.
+Zero means the default (2)
+- `az_key_prefix`,  allows to restrict access to the folder identified by this prefix and its contents
+- `az_use_emulator`, boolean

 These properties are stored inside the data provider.